 As a graduate of the program, you'll be able to comprehensively diagnose and treat illness in people age 18 and older.
 Additionally, you'll have the credentials needed to attain a higher-level leadership and clinical role, directly impacting patient care and improving health care delivery within your organization.

-Upon successful completion of the program, you’ll be prepared to take the American Nurses Credentialing Center of American Academy of Nurse Practitioners national certificate examination.
+Upon successful completion of the program, you’ll be prepared to take the American Nurse Credentialing Center or the American Academy of Nurse Practitioners national certification exam.

 Exclusively for Working Nurses

 The A/GPCNP program was created specifically for busy, working nurses with full-time jobs and families.
 Classes are held just one evening each week, and there is plenty of virtual support to help you be successful.

 Keuka College’s program provides working nurses like you the opportunity to earn your A/GPCNP without sacrificing time at work or with your family.

 You can earn your A/GPCNP certification in less than 2 years.
 Best of all, our evening and online format means you'll get the benefits of face-to-face instruction combined with the flexibility of online.

 - Attend face-to-face class just one night each week for 4 hours at a location close to home or work.

 - Complete assignments and readings online when it fits your schedule.